 Location; 7233 Foothill Blvd., Tujunga

-Chicks ‘N Cows is a new chicken and burger shop has opened in Tujunga.
+Chicks ‘N Cows is a new chicken and burger shop that has opened in Tujunga.
 With a five-star rating out of 212 reviews on Yelp so far, Chicks N Cows is a favorite in the neighborhood.
 If you want full value for your money, get the $15 special.
 It includes a double smashed burger and a hot chicken sandwich with your choice of side dish.

 24. Rock House Sliders (American)